awsdocs/aws-doc-sdk-examples/java/README.rst

 * Apache Maven (>3.0)
 * AWS SDK for Java (downloaded and extracted somewhere on your machine)
+* AWS credentials, either configured in a local AWS credentials file or by setting the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables

 Building the examples
 =====================